-District Allocation: It is considered that after funding the Piopio Retirement Village the most appropriate method of funding the remainder of this activity is 50:50 between the UAGC and General Rate (GR).
+District Allocation: It is considered that after funding the Piopio Retirement Village the most appropriate method of funding the remainder of this activity is a combination of the UAGC and General Rate (GR).
 The Community Development activity aims to develop a more liveable and vibrant district which can have an effect on the prosperity of the entire District.